 So you’re working from home now: staying sane and productive

-Working from home offers many benefits that we can enjoy: no dress code, no terrible daily commute, home-cooked lunches every day (or daily pizza deliveries without the judgement from your colleagues).
+Working from home offers many benefits that we can enjoy: no dress code, no terrible daily commute, you can make your own schedule with the online schedule planner. home-cooked lunches every day (or daily pizza deliveries without the judgement from your colleagues).

 However, the downside of this seemingly perfect state of things is that productivity is often compromised.